michalski-marcin/michalski-marcin/README.md

-### <div align="left">:wave: Hi!
-I'm Marcin. </div>
+### <div align="left">:wave: Hello! </div>
-<div align="left">Currently working for one of the world's largest contract logistics companies, where I improve reporting efficiency by automating Excel reports and writing optimized SQL queries that deliver faster access to business data, reducing manual work and supporting data-driven decision-making. </div>
+<div align="left">I'm Marcin and currently working for one of the world's largest contract logistics companies, where I improve reporting efficiency by automating Excel reports and writing optimized SQL queries that deliver faster access to business data, reducing manual work for Customer Service and supporting data-driven decision-making. </div>
   <br/><br/>